Welcome to our tribute to The famous rifles from Schultz and Larsen, Denmark

 The Schultz and Larsen gang

-We are 4 hunters with great passion for hunting and the Rifles from Schultz and Larsen behind the scene on these pages.
+We are 3 hunters with great passion for hunting and the Rifles from Schultz and Larsen behind the scene on these pages.
 We provide the articles and information when we find the time and energy.
-Herluf from Jutland in Denmark Thomas from Norway, Juergen from Fyen in Denmark, and Gitte from Sealand, also Denmark.
-Joergen is the only one of us who has retired from daily work, so the rest of us join in when everyday life lets us have a spare moment.
-Joergen is often impatient – he wants to share his stories with the world and provides tons of material.
-But little by little it will all appear on these pages.
+Thomas from Norway, Morten from Fyen in Denmark, and Gitte from Sealand, also Denmark.

 Thomas, Joergen and Herluf all have been hunters for as long as they can remember.
 I, Gitte, are a newcomer, since 2011, but I´m just as enthusiastic as they are – I only wished I had started out a long time ago…a whole new world has appeared for me.